URL Encoder & Decoder

 What's the difference between encodeURI and encodeURIComponent?

-<code>encodeURI()</code> encodes a full URL but leaves characters like <code>:</code>, <code>/</code>, <code>?</code>, and <code>&</code> intact because they have structural meaning in a URL. <code>encodeURIComponent()</code> encodes everything except letters, digits, and a few safe characters — use it for individual query parameter values.
-This tool supports both modes.
+<code>encodeURI()</code> encodes a full URL but leaves characters like <code>:</code>, <code>/</code>, <code>?</code>, <code>#</code>, and <code>&</code> intact because they have structural meaning. <code>encodeURIComponent()</code> encodes everything except letters, digits, and a few safe characters — use it for individual query parameter values.
+Using encodeURI where encodeURIComponent is needed is the most common URL bug; this tool exposes both so you can verify.